casserole27/unit-converter/README.md

 DRYer code questions:
 - functions with parameters
-When I try to make a function with parameters, or use funcion() in an event listener, it doesn't work.
-It seems to try to run all of the code immediately.
+When I try to make a function with parameters, or use function() in an event listener, it doesn't work.
+It seems to try to run all of the code immediately, or the button click doesn't work.
 Why is this?
 - multiple event listeners
 Is there a way to do this without so many event listeners?